css-materials/course-site/content/homework/_index.md

 *Late submissions* are accepted but will incur a penalty of half a point for each day (24-hour) they are late.

 *Assessment:* The first homework assignment (HW01) is evaluated on a Pass/Fail basis and is worth 5 points.
-Subsequent homework assignments (HW2 to HW6) and the final project are graded using a point system and a rubric, available on Canvas.
-HW2 to HW6 are each worth 15 points, while the final project is worth 20 points.
+Subsequent homework assignments (HW02 to HW06) and the final project are graded using a point system and a rubric, available on Canvas.
+HW02 to HW06 are each worth 15 points, while the final project is worth 20 points.
+The total possible points for this course are 100 points.

 For more information on late assignments, evaluation criteria, and the rubric, see [here](https://computing-soc-sci.netlify.app/faq/homework-evaluations/).